intel/workload-services-framework/doc/setup-storage.md

 ### Storage Setup

-#### SSD Disks

-Certain workloads require to use scratch disk(s) as cache storage.
-The workers must be equipped with the right SSD disks.
+Certain workloads require to use data disk(s) as cache storage.
+The SUT workers must be equipped with the SSD or NVME disks specified by the disk specification.
+A workload can request data disk storage as follows:
+- `HAS-SETUP-DISK-SPEC-1`: The worker node must have a set of SSD or NVME disks, whose specification, `disk_spec_1`, is specified in the `cumulus`/`terraform` configuration files.
+The data disk is mounted under `/mnt/disk1.../mnt/diskN`, where `N` is the data disk count.

+### Node Labels:

 Label the worker nodes with the following node labels:
-- `HAS-SETUP-DISK-MOUNT-1`: The worker node must have a SSD disk with the size of at least 500GB.
-The SSD disk must be mounted under `/mnt/disk1`.
+- `HAS-SETUP-DISK-SPEC-1=yes`: The worker node is equipped with the data storage disks described in `disk_spec_1`.